dylan-lang/dylan-programming-book/source/pos.rst

    :align: center
    :alt:

-`See Inheritance relationships among the position and angle classes.
+`Inheritance relationships among the position and angle classes.
 Abstract classes are shown in oblique typewriter font. <pos.htm#85432>`_ shows the inheritance relationships among the position and angle classes.